Configuration System

 PROJECT.WORKING_DIR

-Set the working directory for Stata-MCP operations.
+Set the working directory for MCP-for-Stata operations.

 - Type: Path (string)